Skip to content

 Official EV chargers are supported only when they expose both evcharger_charging and evcharger_charging_state.
 PELS uses evcharger_charging for pause/resume control and never falls back to generic onoff for EV actuation.

-• Restores only one device at a time
+• Resumes one device at a time so each restart is attributable

-For shedding decisions, devices reporting measure_power = 0 are treated as non-contributing and are skipped rather than falling back to expected power.
+For limiting decisions, devices reporting measure_power = 0 are treated as non-contributing and are skipped rather than falling back to expected power.

 For meter_power, PELS computes an average kW from the change in kWh over time and updates the peak.
 If the counter decreases (reset/rollover), the delta is ignored and the baseline is reset.